 Wash Your Hands Immediately After

-This is critical.
+This step is critical.
 DMSO on your hands will be absorbed through your palms if you touch anything.
 Wash with soap and water within 60 seconds of application.
+This is a DMSO-specific safety step not required for standard creams.

 5